domandlj/aquelarre/README.md

 end
 ```
 ## Implementation.
-The server is implemented with `httt.server` Python lib which isn'trecommended for production, so one of this days
+The server is implemented with `httt.server` Python lib which isn't recommended for production, so one of this days
 i'm going to implement it with some WSGI compatible server.
 Also there are no tests yet.